puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 default values are set.
 There are two exclusive groups of parameters based on selected reconnection strategy - you can define only parameters from single group.
 By default, keepalive strategy is used.

+### Connection parameters

+Following parameters adjust maintaining of CLI session state.
+None of these parameters are mandatory (default values will be used).

+-   **cli-topology:max-connection-attempts** - Maximum number of connection attempts (default value: 1).
+-   **cli-topology:max-reconnection-attempts** - Maximum number of reconnection attempts (default value: 1).

 ### Keepalive strategies